brannondorsey/whonow/README.md

 **Note**: You should include UUIDs (e.g. `a06a5856-1fff-4415-9aa2-823230b05826 `) as a subdomain in each DNS lookup to a `whonow` server.
 These have been omitted from examples in this README for brevity, but assume requests to `*.rebind.network` should be `*.a06a5856-1fff-4415-9aa2-823230b05826.rebind.network`.
 See the [Gotchas](#gotchas) section for more info as to why.

+**DISCLAIMER: This software is for educational purposes only.
+This software should not be used for illegal activity.
+The author is not responsible for its use.
+Don't be a dick.**

 ## Subdomains = Rebind Rules

 The beauty of `whonow` is that you can define the behavior of DNS responses via subdomains in the domain name itself.
 Using only a few simple keywords: `A`, `(n)times`, `forever`, and `repeat`, you can define complex and powerful DNS behavior.